 Auctions

-Splitting up numismatic coins one at a time and selling them via auction is the best way to get the most money, but it’s also one of the more challenging.
+Splitting up numismatic coins one at a time and selling them via auction is the best way to get the most money, but it is also one of the more challenging.
 Usually, the auction company will take a percentage of the price (eBay also falls under this category).
 Auctions are primarily used for coins of significant value to collectors that might not get their potential value if sold over the counter.

-Online, Mail and Phone
+Online, Mail, or Phone

 Selling coins online or through the mail is also possible, but there are a few caveats.
-Be aware of the issues that you can run into if you’re shipping registered mail.
+Be aware of the issues that you can run into if you are shipping registered mail.
 You can only purchase up to $50,000 of insurance on USPS, so If the value of the package exceeds that, you may run into trouble if anything bad happens.

 Sell to APMEX

-APMEX purchases many from both dealers and private individuals.
+APMEX purchases many coins from dealers and private individuals.
 APMEX has a special relationship with UPS with reduced shipping rates, and when you ship your coins through the APMEX buying program you are eligible for $60,000 of insurance from UPS.
 One of our representatives can advise you on what to do if you have a coin that may exceed that.
 Requesting a quote is easy and you can get paid quickly.
 We buy and sell the widest variety of bullion and numismatic products on the market, so we know what your coins are worth.
 We buy on a regular basis from many of the coin shops and dealers you would sell to.